-It is planned to implement ETCS from the French border to Ludwigshafen by the end of 2025, considering the Mannheim node is equipped with ETCS at the latest at the same time.
+It is planned to implement ETCS from the French border to Ludwigshafen by the end of 2028.
+The Mannheim node will also be equipped with ETCS in the future.

 6.2.2 France

 SNCF Réseau manages, modernises and develops a network at the heart of Europe.
 Continuously evolving over more than 150 years, this network requires constant adjustments to respond to the needs of transport of passengers and freight.